Would your turkey hunt turn into a coyote hunt?

 Watch the video to see how these hunters handled the situation.
 The video starts off very quiet as the hunter whispers to the camera at the beginning, so you may need to turn up your volume initially.

 Would the tom have still come in if they had shot the coyote?
 Maybe, but probably not.
-For what it’s worth, I think they made the right choice.
+For what it's worth, I think they made the right choice.
+Interrupting the silence of the forest with an unexpected gunshot is likely going to do more harm to your hunt than good.

 What would you have done in this situation?